renode/renode-docs/source/introduction/testing.rst

 .. note::

-    Note that this will cause the test progress report messages to be mixed with the log messages.
+    This will cause the test progress report messages to be mixed with the log messages.

 What's more, it is also possible to show the Monitor and analyzers windows and interact with them::